2007 Grant Recipients

 $2,500

-Designed to address perspective on time, Pamela Petro’s Fleeting Fossils creates modern day petrographs printed from images captured by both the very young and the very old.
+Designed to address perspectives on time, Pamela Petro’s Fleeting Fossils creates modern day petrographs printed from images captured by both the very young and the very old.
 Pamela believes that people at the beginning or end of life, just as early morning and twilight shadows, have sharply angled and enhanced ephemeral perspectives.
-Each group will be asked to capture, photographically, what they most value in the town and in their personal lives – people, animals, places, things they can’t live without.
-The resulting images, in conjunction with those lent by local historical societies, will be used to create petrographs, some up to several feet in size, for exhibition at sites in downtown Northhampton, including: sidewalks, patios, curbs, steps, cobblestones, crosswalks and benches.
-These occurrences will be captured daily in a photographic record until they eventually disappear as the images printed on stone are weathered away.
+Each group is asked to capture, photographically, what they most value in the town and in their personal lives – people, animals, places, things they can’t live without.
+The resulting images, in conjunction with those lent by local historical societies, are used to create petrographs, some up to several feet in size, for exhibition at sites in downtown Northhampton, MA including: sidewalks, patios, curbs, steps, cobblestones, crosswalks and benches.
+These occurrences are captured daily in a photographic record until they eventually disappear as the images printed on stone are weathered away.

 www.petrographs.blogspot.com